 The Tale of Chandramouli

-Prajapathi Daksha had total 62 daughters (according to Matsya Purana), and he married his 27 daughters to Chandra (moon ), But, moon out of his 27 wives, loved only Rohini and neglected the other 26 wives.
+Prajapathi Daksha had total of 62 daughters (according to Matsya Purana), and he married his 27 daughters to Chandra Deva (Moon), But, moon-god out of his 27 wives, loved only Rohini and neglected the other 26 wives.
 Not able to bear their husband’s biased love, the 26 sisters approach their Father Daksha and complained about Moon.
-Furious Dakshya curses moon to fade away forever (waning of moon).
+Furious Dakshya curses the moon to fade away forever (waning of moon).

 It is believed that he spent each night with each wife, he waned during nights after spending the night with Rohini, and waxed in anticipation of Rohini, while had no wife during no moon.
 Only residing in Shiva’s hair could have saved Chandra albeit through the wax and wane.